Why Choose Cedars-Sinai Marina del Rey Hospital for Hallux Rigidus Treatment?

-Hallux rigidus is a condition that causes severe pain and rigidity in the big toe and foot, and can interfere with everyday life.
+Hallux rigidus is a condition that causes severe pain and rigidity in the big toe and foot and can interfere with everyday life.
 For a good prognosis, it is important that this condition is diagnosed correctly and early when symptoms first begin.
-At Marina Del Rey Hospital, our podiatrists have access to the latest diagnostic tools in order to provide the best treatment options to get you back on your feet!
+At Cedars-Sinai Marina del Rey Hospital, our podiatrists have access to the latest diagnostic tools in order to provide the best treatment options to get you back on your feet!

 If your joint is already rigid and painful enough to cause discomfort when walking, your podiatrist may have no other recourse than surgery.
 Here are some surgical options for hallux rigidus: